Histrionic Personality Disorder

 Information on Histrionic Personality Disorder – including presentation, symptoms and treatment.

-Histrionic Personality Disorder beliefs, emotions and behaviour.
+Beliefs, emotions and behaviour.

 This personality type is characterised by thinking that avoids internal thought, meaning the person may not consider the consequences and effects of their behaviour.
 Their focus will be on seeking attention or admiration from others as a way to boost their confidence and feel valid.
 Their core belief is that they are incapable of coping with life themselves, so need others to care for them.
 Such an individual will be overly attentive to small details, whilst often missing the bigger picture, coming across as lacking insight.
 They see themselves as sociable, stimulating and charming.